 "White blood cells!
 Reproduce rapidly and come and eat this foreigner, ASAP!"

-That load is picked up by the capillaries in seconds, and is then circulating throughout Spot’s body.
+That load is picked up by the capillaries in seconds, and is then circulating throughout Sadie's body.

-Is there really any wonder why allergies continually “win” the top “prize” that dogs are being brought to the vet for?
+Is there really any wonder why allergies continually "win" First Place for why dogs are brought to vets?

 Time for a Change!